Chart Color Schemes

 Educational outcomes in Camillo - Champion Lakes fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 12.7%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 40.8% of residents aged 15+ holding them, including advanced diplomas (9.5%) and certificates (31.3%).
+Bachelor degrees are most prevalent at 8.9%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 40.8% of residents aged 15+ holding vocational credentials - advanced diplomas (9.5%) and certificates (31.3%).

 Frequently Asked Questions - Education